-The following table includes the securities pledged to secure repurchase transactions (see note 19):
+The following table includes the securities pledged to secure repurchase transactions (see note 18):

-Decemb December 31, 2023 2022 Securities pledged to secure repurchase transactions 342,271 345,187 Securities sold under repurchase agreements (310,197) (300,498)
+Decem December 31, 2024 2023 Securities pledged to secure repurchase transactions 239,046 342,271 Securities sold under repurchase agreements (212,931) (310,197)

 As of December 31, 2023, sales were made for \$63.5 million of investments at amortized cost classified as Stage 2 with a significant increase in their credit risk.
-These sales resulted in write-off against reserves of \$7.0 million and losses on sale of \$3.9 million attributable to market risk.
-These sales were made based on compliance with the Bank's strategy to manage the credit risk of its investment portfolio.
+These sales resulted in write-off against reserves of \$1.7 million and losses on sale of \$3.9 million attributable to market risk.
+During the period 2024, no sales of instrument classified at amortized cost were made.